 Basically I’d never cooked perfect beans.
 Until the Instant Pot did THIS for me.
 Tender and creamy, not falling apart, and flavorful.

 All the thought and debate is taken out thanks to this cooking device taking the world by storm, which is basically pressure cooker combined with other functions that you’d normally have to do on the stovetop separately, like sauté.
 It’s smart.

-I’m convinced it makes the perfect pot of beans every time.
-Let’s talk through a few things.
+I’m convinced it makes the perfect pot of great northern beans every time.

 - Salt before cooking.
 Yes!
 This doesn’t inhibit the tenderness, it infuses them with flavor and helps to create a delicious broth that you can use in other recipes.

 - A teaspoon of oil in the pot is necessary so that the foam created when you cook beans at a high pressure does not overflow.

 - Extra herbs and onion in the pot is also key for infusing the beans with subtle flavor.